ACHarrison32/Software-Engineering---Lunch-Decider-App/Documentation/Team_Meeting_One/README.md

   a feature where you can select how many return options you would like.
 - What should the app be doing after selecting the restaurant?
 Example: Pulls up a link to the restaurant for you to look at the menu, reviews, location, etc...
+- should it work city wide, statewide, world wide?
+- who are the user's?
+- why do you want this?
+- where do you want us to grab sources from?
+- Should we have a spin by favorite?